docker/docs/_includes/configure-registry-json.md

 `"Docker Desktop Installer.exe" install`

-If you’re using PowerShell you should run it as:
+If you’re using PowerShell, you should run it as:

 `Start-Process '.\win\build\Docker Desktop Installer.exe' -Wait install`